Selichot Tours has become very popular in recent years. We will start with basic info and join a tour of the Old City of Jerusalem.

-Selichot are Jewish poems and prayers of repentance, recited during the period prior to the High Holidays, in preparation for The Days of Awe from Rosh Hashana to Yom Kippur.
-While Selichot are prayed in every Synagogue according to the local customs, many Israelis, as well as tourists, make their way to Jerusalem for Selichot Tours, in search of a meaningful way to experience the month of Elul.
+Selichot are Jewish poems and prayers of repentance, recited during the period before the High Holidays in preparation for the Days of Awe from Rosh Hashana to Yom Kippur.
+While Selichot are prayed in every Synagogue according to the local customs, many Israelis and tourists make their way to Jerusalem for Selichot Tours in search of a meaningful way to experience the month of Elul.
 The time to repent and ask forgiveness and start anew.
-My wife and I had an opportunity to join Selichot Tour in Jerusalem and so we did.
-And today I’m going to tell about it.
+My wife and I had an opportunity to join the Selichot Tour in Jerusalem, so we did.
+And today I am going to tell you about it.

 Here is additional background information from Haaretz that demonstrates the magnitude of Selichot Tours:

 It may be the most booming business in Jerusalem these days, but despite its religious character, it caters – rather paradoxically – to a largely secular crowd.

 Welcome to the world of Selichot tours.
 It’s a phenomenon that draws tens of thousands to the capital each night during the weeks leading up to the High Holy Days – Israelis of all ages and from all walks of life who are eager to experience, or at least learn more about, this longstanding tradition of reciting penitential prayers and liturgy in the wee hours of the night.